cbourke/ComputerScienceI/notes/1198-Fall2019/14-gui.md

 ## Events

-* Events are asynchronous: there may be thousands per second, there may or may not be a logical order to them
+* Events are asynchronous: there may be thousands per second, there may or may not be a *sequential* order to them
     * Clicking a widget
     * Mouse: move, mouse over, out, down, up, etc.
     * hover